High Park Forest School

 High Park Forest School is a former special school in High Park, Toronto, Ontario, Canada.
-It was a school founded to provide a boost to children who were tubercular or had other physical detriments.
+It was a school founded to provide a boost to children who had tuberculosis or other physical detriments.
 Today, it is an outdoor environmental education facility run by a local non-profit organization called the High Park Nature Centre.
 It is located in High Park west of downtown, on Colborne Lodge Road.

 History

 High Park Forest School was opened in the 1910s (there are sources that point to 1912, 1914 and 1915).
 It was initially a place for children with tuberculosis but through the years it became a summer school for underprivileged and/or undernourished children.

-For the school’s first 18 years in operation, it occupied three outdoor tents, a permanent building was constructed only in 1932.
+For the school’s first 18 years in operation, it occupied three outdoor tents; a permanent building was constructed only in 1932.

 The forest schools ceased existence as a school for poor and/or undernourished children in 1963.
 In 1970, the area around the school was the site of an International Sculpture Symposium.
 Several sculptures are still in place around the school.
 Others have been moved to other locations.
 After the 1960s, the building was used by various organizations and was vacated in 2013.
 In 2015, High Park Nature Centre moved into the building.